 Travel to North Carolina Via These Books.
 Or, learn more about Asheville With These Books.

 Page Ave. location is closed.

 The Captain’s Bookshelf is one of the oldest Asheville bookstores.
 Unfortunately, they closed their doors in 2020 and now have an online used bookstore.

 Established in 1976, Captain’s buys and sells used and rare books, including signed books, first editions, and leather-bound novels.

 Like the other used bookstores in Asheville, Captain’s offers an eclectic selection and specializes in local Appalachian literature.
 You can grab a Thomas Wolfe novel, too.

 You’ll love these Local Asheville Authors.

 So, are you ready to head over to Asheville and visit one of our many local and independent bookstores?
 You can always do a little book shopping online, too.

 Do you have a favorite Asheville bookstore?

 Have you been to Asheville, NC before?
 What are your favorite Asheville bookstores?
 Do you prefer used bookstores to ones that sell only new books?
-What is your favorite bookstore in the United States?
+What is your top bookstore in the United States?
 Let us know in the comments.